jfiler0/starccm_slurm/README.md

 1) Many of the scripts reference a specific file path.
 You will need to edit them to the appropriate username and directory or it will immediately fail.
 2) There is a ton more complexity in terms of additional SLURM arguments, macros, and the design manager.
 The goal of this is only to provide a working base to edit and explore from.
 3) I make no guarentees as to how these programs will behave in your hands or on your server.
+This work was done while at Virginia Tech while I worked on this paper (shameless plug): https://arc-aiaa-org.ezproxy.lib.vt.edu/doi/epdf/10.2514/6.2026-0246